opnfv/samplevnf/docs/testing/user/userguide/03-architecture.rst

       Intel® DPPD - PROX is an application built on top of DPDK which allows creating software architectures, such as the one depicted below, through small and readable configuration files.
+      This VNF can act as L2FWD, L3FWD, BNG etc.

 Test Framework
 --------------